mikependon/RepoDB/RepoDb.Extensions/RepoDb.PostgreSql.BulkOperations/README.md

 ## BulkMerge

-Bulk merge a list of data entity objects into the database.
-A record is being inserted in the database if it is not exists using the defined qualifiers.
+Merge a list of entities into the database by bulk.
+A new row is being inserted (if not present) and an existing row is being updated (if present) through the defined qualifiers.
 It returns the number of rows inserted/updated in the database.

 ### BulkMerge via DataEntities